 The Secrets of Scotland Yard was a successful crime drama series, initially airing internationally between 1949 and 1951.
 Selected episodes finally came to a US radio network for a brief run much later in 1957 over the Mutual Broadcasting System.

-The series boasted well over 100 episodes, one of which, "The Bone From A Voice Box", apparently served as the prototype for another well remembered Towers Of London dramatic series, The Black Museum.
-In both series, well known actors were employed as host / narrator, Orson Welles in The Black Museum and Clive Brook here.
+The series boasted well over 100 episodes, one of which, "The Bone from a Voice Box", apparently served as the prototype for another well remembered Towers of London dramatic series, The Black Museum.
+In both series, well-known actors were employed as host / narrator, Orson Welles in The Black Museum and Clive Brook here.
 In fact, the shows were so similar that some of the same actual Scotland Yard cases were dramatized for both series (with totally different scripts, and casts).

-The Secrets of Scotland Yard was an independent production of the Towers of London syndicate in England for world wide distribution.
+The Secrets of Scotland Yard was an independent production of the Towers of London syndicate in England for worldwide distribution.
 Each week, an audience of anxious radio-listeners tuned in to hear these true crime stories of the London Metropolitan Police unfold, as the detectives at the Yard investigated some of England’s most famous criminals.
 Their trials have become legendary.

 Stories presented in the series include the theft of the British crown jewels by Colonel Thomas Blood; the story of a man who finds an armless and legless body wrapped in ribbons and lace; or the strange story of two close brothers who love one another enough to contemplate the murder of a brother’s affluent, yet unsightly and ignorant, wife.